phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.remove_model.md

 Arguments
 ----------
 * `model` (string): the label of the model to be removed.
+* `remove_figure_params` (bool, optional): whether to also remove figure options tagged with `model`.
+If not provided, will default to false if `model` is 'latest', otherwise will default to True.
 * `**kwargs`: other filter arguments to be sent to [phoebe.parameters.ParameterSet.remove_parameters_all](phoebe.parameters.ParameterSet.remove_parameters_all.md).
 The following will be ignored: model, context.

 Returns
 -----------
-* ParameterSet of removed parameters
+* ParameterSet of removed or changed parameters